Fish en Papillote Recipe

 MARINADE INSTRUCTIONS

-1. Add all ingredients in a bowl or zip lock bag about one hour before cook time.
+1. Add all ingredients to a bowl or zip-lock bag about one hour before cook time.

 TOMATO REDUCTION INGREDIENTS